 As for real estate investors and agents, in particular, our own research found that the vast majority of leads came through mobile site visits…

-To avoid this, you need to make sure your site is “responsive.”
-That means it should adjust to fit any screen size, whether it’s a phone, tablet, or desktop computer.
+To avoid this, you must ensure your site is “responsive.”
+That means it should adjust to fit any screen size, whether a phone, tablet, or desktop computer.

 If you’re a Carrot member, then your site is automatically responsive.
 We build all Carrot sites using responsive design, so you don’t have to worry about this!